 Gender dysphoria is the feeling of discomfort or distress that might occur in people whose gender identity differs from their sex assigned at birth or sex-related physical characteristics.

-- A marked difference between your inner gender identity and assigned gender lasting at least six months, as shown by at least two of the following:
+Gender dysphoria might cause adolescents and adults to experience a marked difference between inner gender identity and assigned gender that lasts for at least six months.
+The difference is shown by at least two of the following:

-- A strong desire for the primary and/or secondary sex characteristics of the other gender
+- A strong desire to have the genitals and secondary sex characteristics of another gender.

-Gender dysphoria can impair many aspects of life.
-Preoccupation with being of another gender than the one assigned often interferes with daily activities.
-People experiencing gender dysphoria might refuse to go to school, due to pressure to dress in a way that's associated with their sex or out of fear of being harassed or teased.
+Gender dysphoria can affect many aspects of life, including daily activities.
+People experiencing gender dysphoria might have difficulty in school due to pressure to dress in a way that's associated with their sex assigned at birth or out of fear of being harassed or teased.